Bill Evers

 - Born January 29, 1954 in New York, NY USA

-Bill Evers was drafted by the Montreal Expos in June of 1975, the Cleveland Indians in January 1976, and finally by the Chicago Cubs in June 1976.
-He caught and played 1B in the Cubs' system from 1976 to 1979, hitting .250.
+Bill Evers was drafted by the Montreal Expos in the June 1975 amateur draft, the Cleveland Indians in the January 1976 amateur draft, and finally by the Chicago Cubs in June in 1976.
+He was a catcher and first baseman in the Cubs' system from 1976 to 1979, hitting .250.

-Evers was the minor league catching instructor for the Chicago Cubs in 1980 and held the same post with the New York Yankees from 1981 to 1985.
-He coached the Clinton Giants in 1986 before beginning his managing career.
+Evers was the minor league catching instructor for the Cubs in 1980 and held the same post with the New York Yankees from 1981 to 1985.
+Evers also served as a team coach through at least part of this period.
+He coached the Greensboro Hornets in 1983-1984 and the GCL Yankees in 1985.
+Evers joined the San Francisco Giants organization in 1986 and coached the Clinton Giants before beginning his managing career.